 Raw nuts - but never feed your pets macadamia nuts

 Salad - dark green leafy vegetables - without dressing

-Foods to minimize or avoid: grains, oats, soy, millet, wheat, rice
+Avoid or minimize: grains, oats, soy, millet, wheat, rice, and anything GMO

 Everyone knows not to feed your pet chocolate.
 But many don't know you should never feed grapes, raisins, macadamia nuts, garlic, and onions.

 You can begin to improve your pet’s diet by simply ignoring the advertising claims for commercial pet food.
-Look for the AAFCO certification to make sure it meets the basic requirements for vitamins and trace minerals, and check the ingredient label.
+Check the ingredient label (check for AAFCO seal) to make sure the food meets the basic requirements for vitamins and trace minerals.
 As a general rule, the longer the ingredient list, the less healthy the product.
 You want to see meat indentified by type (e.g. beef, turkey, lamb, chicken), not by a generic term such as meat, meat meal, poultry product, turkey meal, by-products, and so forth.
 Also you don't want to see grains.
 Grains are cheaper than meat; they're added as filler and to form the product (i.e. kibbles), not because they're good for your pet.
 Organic grains are preferable where grains are included, but they are no substitute for meat content.
 Avoid pet food containing corn or soy in any form.
 And avoid those containing artificial colors, flavors, sweeteners and preservatives; these usually go by the names BHT, BHA, ethoxyquin, and propyl gallate.
 When considering a product containing fish, look for a statement on the label that it contains NO artificial preservatives.
 Instead, look for foods preserved with vitamins E and C, often called tocopherols.

 Best-to-Worst Foods ranking (Dr. Becker):